brucland/RP2040/PIO/input_capture/README.md

 As configured, the PIO state machine counts at 62.5 MHz, with an overhead of two cycles per timing event (easy to compensate for).
 If the input is a 10 MHz square wave, there will be 6 or 7 counts recorded in each FIFO entry (barely useful).
 If the input is a 1 KHz square wave there will be 62500 counts per event.
+The counter/timer will underflow after about
+33 seconds, so the lower frequency limit is 0.03 Hz, unless you divide the PIO clock.